ELTE-IAI/sk-os-takeovers/README.md

-This repository documents background material about three cases of collaborative, community driven open source projects subjected to adversarial or competitive action by actors with ties to scikit-learn and probabl, within the last year:
+This repository documents background material about three cases of collaborative, community driven open source projects subjected to adversarial or competitive action under involvement of actors with ties to scikit-learn and probabl, within the last year:

 * `lifelines` - new **copycat project** "`hazardous`", a "flagship" project of probabl